Claremont-HvZ-Web-Team/claremontHvZ/README.md

 Some of the dependencies (like `django-localflavor-us`) exist in repos on GitHub.
 You'll need to track these down and tell pip where they are.
-For example, to install `django-localflavor-us`.
+For example, to install `django-localflavor-us`:

+    pip install git+git://github.com/django/django-localflavor-us.git

 If anyone figures out how to specify these in a requirements file, that would be sweet.

-    pip install git+git://github.com/django/django-localflavor-us.git

 To compile stylesheets, we use Compass.